 When do projects get started?

-Neighborhood groups turn in applications by January 31, for projects during the calendar year.
+Neighborhood groups turn in applications by February 26th, for projects during the calendar year.
 Most neighborhoods host events and activities starting in spring.
-Due to the impact of COVID-19 on events and gatherings, many activities normally held in March and April are being postponed or cancelled due to COVID-19.
+Due to the impact of COVID-19 on events and gatherings, many activities normally held in March and April are being postponed or cancelled.
 Contact your neighborhood chairperson to find out about plans and how you can participate this year.